experimentarium/times/docs/part-1/08-stochastic-programming.md

 $$U = EC + \lambda \cdot \sqrt{Var(C)}$$

-where λ\>0 is a measure of the risk aversion of the decision maker.
-For λ=0, the usual expected cost criterion is obtained.
-Larger values of **λ** indicate increasing risk aversion.
+where $λ>0$ is a measure of the risk aversion of the decision maker.
+For
+$λ=0$, the usual expected cost criterion is obtained.
+Larger values of
+$λ$ indicate increasing risk aversion.

 Taking risk aversion into account by this formulation would lead to a non-linear, non-convex model, with all its ensuing computational